Skip to content

 When it comes to criminal possession law, evidence may relate to both the elements of criminal intent, and prohibited act.
 For example, what if you legally bought a gun, but did not know it was stolen?
 Does that raise the issue of criminal intent or, of “identity of the item?”
 Both.

 What about “transitory possession” of an item that does not belong to you, but to someone else?
 Dominion and control may be lacking; or intent to exercise dominion and control may be lacking.
-Just because you’ve touched something, does not prove that you possessed it.
+And just because you’ve touched something, does not prove that you possessed it.
 So, DNA-touch evidence is not conclusive.

 And, touch-DNA can transfer your DNA to a person, to an object; and then to yet another person of object.
 So your DNA on a gun is not even proof that you touched it.